Shared Use Maintenance Facility - Update 12/19/25

 The Community Winter Trails System relies on amazing volunteers, dedicated staff and a reliable system of equipment.
 Our equipment is now valued in the hundreds of thousands of dollars and we’ve working toward a long term storage and maintenance facility for all our valuable stuff!

-District 33 Snowmobile District is working toward a similar facility for their snowcat used to groom snowmobile trails in Southeast Idaho and we're working together to make our shared vision a reality.
+District 33 Snowmobile District was working toward a similar facility for their snowcat used to groom snowmobile trails in Southeast Idaho and we're working together to make our shared vision a reality.

 When the two groups approached County Commissioners about the partnership to build a facility, an opportunity emerged with a county owned property on Buxton Ave.
-The site will be on the corner of Front Street and Buxton Ave. in Driggs and we are thrilled to report that our building permit was issued in September 2025.
 During Summer 2025 the site plan was completed by Harmony Design and Engineering and architectural drawings were completed by Booth Architecture.
 Updates and adjustments were made based on City of Driggs requirements in the building permit process.
 Because the building will be on County property, we are working under their contracting requirements and posted the project for public bidding.
 Teton West Construction was awarded a signed contract in August.

 Community Impact